Disclaimer: I do not own Dragonball Z. Period, dot, end of statement.

 "Who the hell are you?"
 Gohan demanded.
 "Why did you lock me up in here?"

 The person looked positively gleeful that Gohan had asked such questions and it made the prisoner reflexively wary.
-"I am Babadi, son of Bibidi," he answered proudly.
+"I am Babidi, son of Bibidi," he answered proudly.
 "I am a Majin, what the people on this pathetic planet call a wizard.
 I am here to resurrect Majin Buu, my father's most brilliant creation.
 As to why you are chained up like this…" The Majin trailed off, tapping his chin speculatively and ignoring Gohan's eye roll at his arrogance if he saw it.
 "Here, let me show you."
 A crystal ball suddenly appeared in between captor and captive.
 "Look closely!"
-Babadi ordered.
+Babidi ordered.
 "You'll enjoy this, I'm sure."
 Somewhat against his will, Gohan looked at the picture forming within.
 He was not sure that he wanted to know what had happened, but he knew that he needed to know in order to fight back effectively.
 Know your enemy, right?
 That was what Bardock would say.

 The Majin laughed.
 "His heart?
 Oh yes, it's pure, no question about that.
 But his mind, Dabura, look into his mind!
 There's a large piece in there that's practically overflowing with negative emotions.
 How interesting that he's been able to keep it from overcoming him and infecting his pure heart.
 How fortunate for us!"